taivlam/cps218/assignment-ch-1.md

     * I don't know how I would feel getting support from the Arch Linux forum (but that's neither here nor there).

 ## Question 8
 > Which two people are credited with creating the UNIX operating system?
-(Choose two answers.)<br>
+(Choose two answers.)
+>
 > a.
 Dennis Ritchie<br>
 > b.
 Richard Stallman<br>
 > c.
 Linus Torvalds<br>